How to Be a More Effective Leader With These 3 Actions [VIDEO]

 “If you’re seen as low-warmth, you have something like a 1-in-2,000 chance to make the top quartile of effectiveness as a leader,” said Loran Nordgren, an associate professor of management and organizations at the Kellogg School.

-If you think you’re either born as a high-warmth person or you’re not, great news – there are five (and many more) actions you can take today to increase your effectiveness.
+If you think you’re either born as a high-warmth person or you’re not, great news – there are many actions you can take today to increase your effectiveness.
 None of these actions require a magic formula.
 Instead, they require a desire, willingness to practice and the ability to try again when things don’t go as planned.

-Be a More Effective Leader With These Three Actions:
+How to Be a More Effective Leader:

-1. Act as a Coach, Mentor and Teacher
+1. Coach, Mentor and Teach

 Employees want more from leaders than someone to manage their efforts.
 Employees want an effective leader who teaches new skills, shares lessons learned and spends time developing them as an individual.
 They also seek praise, acknowledgement and regular feedback – not just during the annual review process.